- What is OPPassessment’s accessibility policy?

 Contacting OPP about accessibility issues

-If you encounter any accessibility issues whilst using OPPassessment, please contact our Customer Service department team, who will be able to help you further.
+If you encounter any accessibility issues whilst using OPPassessment, please contact our Customer Support team, who will be able to help you further.
 We welcome feedback, which is used to determine future changes to implement on the system.